1. Take your phone out of the water.

 In this guide, we’ll walk you through how to fix a water-damaged phone in seven easy steps, along with how to recognize signs of water damage.

-Step 1: Rescue Your Phone From the Water
+Step 1: Take Your Phone Out of the Water

-Maybe it’s obvious, but the first thing you need to do is rescue it!
-Every second you wait to get your phone out of the water, there’s a higher chance of your device filling up with water, lowering its chance for recovery.
+Maybe it’s obvious, but the first thing you need to do is take it out!
+Every second you wait to get your smartphone out of the water, there’s a higher chance of your device filling up with water, lowering its chance of recovery.

 Step 2: Power Off Your Phone